Edward Taylor (music writer): Life

 As a member of London's Masonic lodge, Taylor wrote a Masonic glee, Here's To Sussex, Our Master, which was sung in honor of the grandmaster of the lodge, Prince Augustus Frederick, Duke of Sussex who was present at the occasion which occurred on 27 January 1834 at Freemasons' Hall, London.

 On 24 October 1837, on the death of Richard John Samuel Stevens, Taylor was appointed Gresham Professor of Music, a post which he held until his death in 1863.

 In January 1838, Taylor gave his first three Gresham lectures, which were published that same year.
 For at least seven years before his professorship, Taylor had toured Britain, lecturing on musical subjects at the Mechanics' Institutes and literary and philosophical societies that existed in most large towns.
 One of his most popular lectures was a series of three illustrated talks that described English vocal music, which he delivered at (amongst many other places) Bristol in January 1837.
 It was Taylor's lectures in Bristol that gave the idea for the formation of the Bristol Madrigal Society, which exists to this day under its current guise, the Bristol Chamber Choir.
 From 1829 to 1843, Taylor was music critic of The Spectator.

 He died at his house, Gresham Cottage, Cornlands Road, Brentwood, Essex, on 12 March 1863, and was buried in the old dissenting burial-ground, King's Road, Brentwood.

 Works

 Taylor's works include songs, song texts, and textual adaptations.
-He translated Friedrich Schneider and Eberhard von Groote's Die Sündfluth as The Deluge, the Mozart Requiem under the title of Redemption (1845), and Haydn's The Seasons.
+He translated Friedrich Schneider and Eberhard von Groote's Die Sündfluth as The Deluge, the Mozart Requiem under the title of Redemption (1836, published 1845), and Haydn's The Seasons.
 The Vocal School of Italy in the Sixteenth Century (1839), comprises a selection of madrigals and anthems by Italian masters, adapted to English words.

 Taylor edited Purcell's King Arthur for the Musical Antiquarian Society (1843); and The People's Music Book (1844), in collaboration with James Turle.
 'The Cathedral Service, its Glory, its Decline, and its Designed Extinction', appeared as two anonymous articles in the British and Foreign Review (nos.
 33 and 35) in 1844, and were republished together as a single tract, also anonymously, in 1845.